France's Hollande in diplomatic test with Obama

 NATO allies have not given up trying to force Hollande to back down.
 Obama’s administration sent a delegation led by assistant undersecretary for European Affairs Philip Gordon to meet Hollande’s team to discuss NATO on May 11.

 “Let him study the issues, put his cabinet together.
-We’ll have a chance in Paris to talk about some of these issues,” Gordon told the foreign relations committee before flying to Paris.
+We’ll have a chance in Paris to talk about some of these,” Gordon told the foreign relations committee before flying to Paris.
 “We’re confident France is committed to NATO and committed to Afghanistan.”

 Merkel, whose country has the third-largest troop contingent in Afghanistan, said on May 10 that NATO allies had joined the war at the same time and should leave together.